 Then add the flour mixture and mix on medium-low speed just until combined.

 Add the chopped pistachios and chocolate chunks, if used, and mix just until well distributed.
-It will be a slightly sticky dough (depending on the absorption rate of the flour).
 Cover and chill.

 Scoop equal-sized balls of cookie dough,...

 roll into balls, and bake.

 I wrote a thorough guide on how to make cookies where questions like why cookies turn out flat, don't spread, turn out hard, or how chilling affects the taste and texture are answered.
 I also share mistakes to avoid and tips for success.
 So whatever your question, check out my chocolate chip cookies post and find the answer.
 If your question is still not answered, simply leave a comment below.

 You can prepare the dough for up to 2 days in advance and keep it covered in the fridge.
 Before you bake it, let it sit at room temperature for 20-30 minutes until it is a soft and spoonable dough.
 If you wish to freeze the dough, prepare, chill, scoop, and roll the dough as directed and place the dough balls in freezer bags.
 Let thaw at room temperature for 1-2 hours before baking or in the fridge overnight.

 Find here some of my favorite recipes which are loved by family, friends, and readers around the world: